-On arrival you will receive an event t-shirt which you can wear while participating and you will be given a wristband, so our volunteers know you are registered.
+On arrival you will be given a wristband, so our volunteers know you are registered.
 Inside the marquee there will be water stations, fresh fruit and snacks, continual refreshments for the full 24–hours and of course much needed coffee!

 What should I wear?

 Something you are comfortable walking or running in – activewear and comfortable runners.
-We would love for you to wear the event t-shirt that you’ll receive on arrival, but it isn’t mandatory.
 Many teams pick a theme and choose to dress up – this is great fun and creates a fantastic atmosphere – plus, you might be in the running for the best dressed award!
 Please refrain from wearing items that may be unsafe on the treadmill or cause a trip hazard – long feather boas, stilettos and similar can be dangerous.

 What should I bring?

 Be sure to bring your water bottle to refill at the complimentary water stations and a towel.
 If you have specific dietary requirements, please bring snacks if you are planning on staying for a while.

 Can my family and friends come?

 What is in the marquee?

 Each team will have a couch area in front of their treadmill to keep their belongings and relax with friends and family.
-There will be activities to join for spectators or while you’re not on the treadmill – in the past we’ve had foosball tables, table tennis and slot car racing to keep everyone entertained.
+There will be activities to join for spectators or while you’re not on the treadmill – there will be foosball, table tennis and other fun games to keep everyone entertained.
 We will have a phone charging station and photo area to keep you ‘gramming’.
 There will also be a refreshment area with water stations, sports drinks and continual refreshments.
 There are also big screens to keep you updated with the fundraising total.
 First aid support will be onsite for the whole event and have been known to do a stint on a treadmill as well!